-How you can also use a method that launches billion-dollar ideas to launch your next role
+How I used a method that launches billion-dollar ideas to design my next role.

-18 months into a role at Amazon, I was… bored.
+18 months into my role at Amazon, I was… complacent.

 I’d blown past my goals.

-But the day-to-day felt eerily familiar — the same responsibilities I’d had years earlier as a before becoming a partner at a consulting firm.
+But the day-to-day felt eerily familiar — the same responsibilities I’d had years earlier as a consulting partner.

 I didn’t want to coast.